 that the SAT predicts educational and occupational success later in life for these gifted participants.
 Consider the names Mark Zuckerberg, Sergey Brin, and Lady Gaga.
 Each of them was identified by a talent search as gifted

-.
+in adolescence.
 Perhaps these are not names we would associate with a genius like Einstein, but they are still outstanding achievers of our time nonetheless.
 Let's say instead of giving them standardized tests we gave them a brain scan.
 Would the brain scan give us similar predictive power as the SAT?
 Would the brains of Mark Zuckerberg and Sergey Brin look different from Lady Gaga's?

 According to Haier, "There are probably many different ways that the brain can work to create genius.
 However you want to define genius or intelligence, the brain is where the action is.
 Einstein's brain and Isaac Newton's brain were likely different from my brain and most brains.
 If you had Einstein and Newton's brains side by side with the most sophisticated brain imaging, would they be unusual in the same way?
 Would they be unusual in the same way as a Nobel prize winner in literature?"